tigerfarm/tfpconversations/README.md

 This Conversations web application is a developer/training application that is ready to run.

+To do:
++ If no Conversations channel, then don't send a message.
++ One click deploy option in the README.md file.
++ Steps to test, once deployed.

 Client Application screen print:

 <img src="clientapp.jpg" width="400"/>